-PavemetricsTM Laser Crack Measurement System (LCMSTM-2) provides a solution that delivers high repeatability and measures across the entire lane.
+Pavemetrics® Laser Crack Measurement System (LCMS®-2) provides a solution that delivers high repeatability and measures across the entire lane.

 The LCMS macrotexture algorithm measures macrotexture using a method that effectively recreates the traditional sand patch method digitally (Digital Sand Patch Method) and computes the air void volume between the highest and lowest points on the road surface.
 However this method improves upon the traditional approach as it is not influenced by a human test operator and not impacted by environmental conditions making it more objective and repeatable.

-Macrotexture can be reported according to user-customizable road zones (e.g., according to the AASHTO definition) and values can be output as Mean Profile Depth (MPD) or Root Mean Square (RMS).
+Macrotexture can be reported as frequently as every 250mm of roadway travel according to user-defined road zones (e.g., according to the AASHTO definition).
+All industry-standard reporting indices are supported including Mean Profile Depth (MPD), Sensor Measured Texture Depth (SMTD), Mean Texture Depth (MTD) and Root Mean Square (RMS).